gilfranfer/aws-lambda-proxy-java/README.md

 `aws --version`

-## Install Serverless Framework
+# Install and Setup Serverless Framework

 You can install using npm
 `npm install -g serverless`

 And confirm your framework version, after installation is complete, with the command `serverless -v`

-## Setup the AWS User for Serverless Framework
+## Create the AWS User for Serverless Framework

 As we are going to work with AWS, we need to have an Account.
 Serverless needs to use AWS credentials for an IAM user, so we recommend creating a User with no access, and we can add permissions as we go.
 This can be done manually using the [AWS IAM Console](https://console.aws.amazon.com/iamv2/home#/home), or via CloudFormation Stack.